 - Unsatisfactory – will be required for students who fail to meet either requirements 1 and 2 at the conclusion of their Financial Aid Probationary Period.
 Students placed on Financial Aid Unsatisfactory status have had consecutive terms of SAP non-compliance.
 Students cannot receive funds from the federal aid programs listed above while on Unsatisfactory status.
 The Financial Aid Officer will determine if the Financial Aid Unsatisfactory status can be appealed.
 Students will be allowed to appeal their first status of unsatisfactory and if approved, will be put on Financial Aid Probation.

 - Financial Aid Probation – is assigned to students whose status was Unsatisfactory, appealed and have received an appeal approval.
 The status of Probationary is given for the next period of enrollment to demonstrate satisfactory academic progress.
 The student will receive an approval letter along with a list of conditions that must be performed for reinstatement of federal financial aid for the upcoming semester.
 Students can be placed on Financial Aid Probation for one payment period per appeal at The University of Tulsa.
 The student must comply with the completion and grade point average requirements by the end of the semester.
-After grades for the semester are posted to the student academic transcript, the Office of Student Financial Services will review the academic performance of the student to determine if the satisfactory academic progress requirements are met.
+After grades for the semester are posted to the student academic transcript, Student Financial Services will review the academic performance of the student to determine if the satisfactory academic progress requirements are met.
 If the student meets the SAP requirements at the completion of the semester, federal financial aid is continued for future semesters.
 If the student cannot mathematically achieve SAP standards in one payment period, an academic plan will be required.

 - Financial Aid Academic Plan – Probationary is the status assigned to students if they were originally Unsatisfactory, appealed and have received an appeal approval but cannot achieve SAP standards within one payment period.
 Students in this category must follow an individually designed Academic Plan developed by the Academic Advisor to ensure achievement of satisfactory academic progress standards over an assigned period of time.
 Students remain eligible for federal aid as long as the conditions of the Academic Plan are met.